danielzsh/spark/README.md

 To create a file, run `touch <filename>` in the terminal.
 ## Trying to Understand Spark? ##
 Head over to the [wiki](https://github.com/dantheking-crypto/spark/wiki) to see an example program and a quick intro to spark syntax.
+## Want to Test Spark? ##
+Any testing would be appreciated!
+I will manually run workflows on development branches every now and then, so watch out for "manually run" workflows. [example](https://prnt.sc/1957lxf)<br>
+If you find any errors, feel free to open an issue for it.